 DIY Disinfecting Spray

-Learn how to make this DIY disinfecting spray that is all natural, non toxic, cheap, and works like Lysol.
-This spray uses essential oils, white vinegar, and alcohol to deodorize, sanitize, and kill mold.
+Learn how to make a DIY disinfecting spray that is all natural, cheap, and still works.
+This disinfectant has three different ways to make it antiviral with options like essential oils, white vinegar, hydrogen peroxide, and alcohol to deodorize, sanitize, and kill harmful germs, bacteria, and viruses.

 Kids are gross.

 Don’t get me wrong, they’re worth all the nasty!